musateduard/express-react/README.md

 to run this app in dev mode you need to follow these steps:

-1. start a mongodb instance that is accessible from localhost
+1. start a mongodb docker container that is accessible from localhost
 2. install backend dependencies
 3. run the backend app
 4. install frontend dependencies